dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertEloquentTableNotEquals()`

-Checks if Eloquent model table not equals to specified value:
+Check if an Eloquent model table doesn't equal to the specified value:

 ```php
 $this->assertEloquentTableNotEquals(User::class, 'posts');